aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### TimestampToEpocSeconds
-Converts a datetime value  to the number of seconds from the epoch of 1970-01-01T00:00:00Z.
+Converts a datetime value into the number of seconds since the epoch of January 1, 1970, at 00:00:00 UTC.

 **Type**: Datatype: DateTime/Timestamp